 Legal Name of Firm Date

 Firm's Address

 Telephone Number FAX Number

 Type of Organization (Partnership, Corporation, etc.) Tax ID Number

-Offeror understands and agrees that, by his/her signature, if awa with the District that incorporates the terms and conditions of Conditions section of the Request for Proposals.
-Offeror unders cannot be withdrawn for ninety (90) calendar days from the date offeror agrees to deliver to the District the required insurance ce the entire Request for Proposals package, it tands that this proposal constitutes a firm of e of the deadline for receipt of proposals.
-If ncluding the General fer to the District that awarded the contract,
+Offeror understands and agrees that, by his/her signature, if awarded the contract for the project, he/she is entering into a contract with the District that incorporates the terms and conditions of the entire Request for Proposals package, including the General Conditions section of the Request for Proposals.
+Offeror understands that this proposal constitutes a firm offer to the District that cannot be withdrawn for ninety (90) calendar days from the date of the deadline for receipt of proposals.
+If awarded the contract, offeror agrees to deliver to the District the required insurance certificates within ten (10) calendar days of the Notice of Award.

 Signature of Authorized Principal

 Name of Principal-in-Charge and Title

 Name of Project Manager and Title

-Name, Title, Email Address and Phone Number of Person To Whom Correspondence Should be I Directed
+Name, Title, Email Address and Phone Number of Person To Whom Correspondence Should be Directed

 Addresses Where Correspondence Should Be Sent

 Areas of Responsibility of Prime Contractor

-Listing of major sub consultants proposed (if applicable), their phone numbers, and areas of responding the phone numbers are DBE's): onsibility (indicate
+Listing of major sub consultants proposed (if applicable), their phone numbers, and areas of responsibility (indicate which firms are DBE's):

-•

-•

--